A cocooning homestead in historic Tulbagh

 Lars and Marie honed their skills developing luxury boutique hotels in the Mediterranean and represented the bespoke Princess Yachts in Scandinavia.
 Jamie and Joakim met in San Francisco before moving to Sonoma where they ran a Burning Man-inspired ranch with yurts, Airstreams and more.
 The four met at a design fair in Stockholm… and the backstory that explains just how and why they joined forces on the African continent to renovate and create this gloriously cocooning Tulbagh hideaway is worthy of a novel.
-Suffice to say, they know more than a thing or two about hospitality!
+Suffice to say, they know more than a thing or two about hospitality and today they are based at beautiful Kåseholm!
 Expect the softest linen and thoughtful touches that come with an innate understanding of what it takes to make people feel completely relaxed, calm and connected.

 We’d second that… so you’ll need to stay longer if you’d like to get under the skin of this beautifully preserved village, where the roads end in no less than three mountain ranges (so high, they are capped in snow in winter), and the grapes of Krone’s outstanding vintage-only Méthode Cap Classiques are harvested by moonlight.
 Sip a glass of this heavenly bubbly around the boma in the garden with the warmth of a wood fire at your feet and you’ll step back in time, focus on the stars, and be ready for a blissful night’s sleep.
 Isn’t that what a country escape is all about?